atoff/OpenAircraftType/README.md

 All contributions are welcome!
 The goal of this project is to create an up-to-date, reliable database so crowdsourcing is really important in keeping up to date with the ever evolving aircraft market.

+Our most important issues are listed in the "Issues" tab.
+If you are new, you might want to look at one of the issues marked "good first issue" before tackling a larger, more complex issue.
+If you would like to claim an issue, simply comment on it and we will assign it to you.
+Try not to work on an issue claimed by someone else, as you might be doing work that has already been done!

 ### Compiling the database
 At the moment, I have written a custom python script for compiling the source data into CSV format.
 It is included in the `compile` directory, however it isn't pretty...